serve-and-volley/atp-world-tour-tennis-data/README.md

 ![image](https://cloud.githubusercontent.com/assets/532545/21462584/a93b1d80-c912-11e6-9528-75fa64791182.png)

-In addition to the CSV output, the console output is the following, for debugging purposes, since the ATP website is not coded properly, and there are often scraping errors, upon which I would have to revise the XPaths and/or the code accordingly.
-This console output allows me to figure out exactly which match the scraper broke down.
+In addition to the CSV output, the console output is the following, for debugging purposes, since the ATP website is error-prone, and there are lots of inconsistencies in the ATP website HTML.
+These errors and inconsistencies lead to scraping errors, upon which I would have to revise the XPaths and/or the code accordingly.
+This console output allows me to figure out exactly which where in the site (i.e. which match) the scraper breaks down.

 ```shell
 $ time python atp_match_data_player.py "http://www.atpworldtour.com/players/roger-federer/f324/player-activity?year=2016"